-The conscious mind is your conscious awareness, the part that thinks logically and rationally, that justifies its actions and reasons through situations.
-It's the bit of you that thinks "I might do this" or "I wonder what so-and-so is up to".
-When someone asks you a question, you think consciously for an answer that makes sense.
+The conscious mind is basically your conscious awareness, the part that thinks logically and rationally, that justifies its actions and reasons through situations.

 The subconscious mind is all the rest of your mind that sits below the level of awareness.
 It is a storehouse of emotions, memories, attitudes, beliefs and perceptions.
 The subconscious is the 'feeling' mind.
 Whereas conscious thought is very rational, reasonable and logical, the subconscious is a lot more irrational, illogical and emotional.
 It is the primal mind, there to guide you away from pain and towards pleasure, so it operates on raw experience and emotion.